AI Transport overview

 How Sockudo maps AI Transport sessions onto existing V2 realtime, history, recovery, push, and presence primitives.

 AI Transport is a Protocol V2 convention layer.
 It does not replace Sockudo's realtime protocol or create AI-only storage.
-A session is a channel, every turn is normal channel traffic, and the server supplies durable, ordered, recoverable primitives that SDKs reduce into UI state.
+A session is a channel, every run is normal channel traffic, and the server supplies durable, ordered, recoverable primitives that SDKs reduce into UI state.

 Sockudo AI Transport is heavily inspired by Ably AI Transport.